I came to faith in God at 11 years old through an experience with a cat.

 I was finding God in an all new way through the Bible.

-My faith was strengthening in Him… and there was a clear separation happening.
+My faith was strengthening in His Word… and there was a clear separation happening:

 Between my faith and love for the Triune, Omniscient, Omnipresent, Uncreated, Omnipotent, the First and the Last Being that can never be truly “known” by us humans